celestiaorg/celestia-zkevm-ibc-demo/provers/celestia-prover/README.md

 The setup steps remain the same.
 Additionally, you need to comment out the prover section in  `docker_compose.yml`

-## Prover network

-To use the SP1 Prover Network you should also populate the `SP1_PROVER` and `SP1_PRIVATE_KEY` environment variables.
-You can also use a `.env` file for all environment variables

 ## Protobuf

 gRPC depends on proto defined types.
 These are stored in `proto/prover/v1` from the root directory.